Jul 25, 2024 - Research

 More about the Lung Cancer Genetics Study

-Like all 23andMe research, the Lung Cancer Genetics Study will be overseen by a research ethics committee.
+Like all 23andMe research, a research ethics committee will oversee the Lung Cancer Genetics Study.
 In the United States, this is called an Institutional Review Board (IRB), which is an independent ethics panel that ensures research is conducted in accordance with government and ethical guidelines.

 The Lung Cancer Genetics Study is made possible by Troper Wojcicki Philanthropies.